ta01st/SimulatorHooker/README.md

 SimulatorHooker
 ==========

-A useful toolset for developer (at least for me) for testing their apps on iOS simulator.
+A useful toolset for developers (at least for me) for testing their apps on iOS simulator.

 Injector library would take care of loading code into UIKit applications.